DEBOJIT4594/M2-EmbSys/Project/README.md

 -
 __STRENGTHS__

-- This device can be use to protect electric or electronic devices with a password.
+- This lock system can be use to protect electric or electronic devices with a password.

 **WEAKNESSES**